storyblok/storyblok-kotlin/ktor-client-plugin/README.md

     }
 }
 ```

+> [!NOTE]
+> The value of [`requestsPerSecond`](http://localhost:63342/storyblok-kotlin/build/dokka/html/ktor-client-plugin/com.storyblok.ktor/-api/-config/requests-per-second.html) defaults to `1000` for the Content Delivery API and `6` for the Management API.

 > [!TIP]
 > As the rate limit can differ on the type of request and you can only configure `requestsPerSecond` per `HttpClient` instance, use [HttpClient.config](https://api.ktor.io/ktor-client-core/io.ktor.client/-http-client/config.html) to clone your client when you need to make requests with a different rate limit: